20 Spooktacular Ideas to Celebrate Halloween at Work

 11. Trick or treat

-Who said that trick or treating is just for children?
-You can make this exciting in the office.
-Instead of allowing employees to think of their own tricks, give everyone a list of ‘tame’ tricks they’re allowed to dish out.
+Instead of allowing employees to think of their own tricks, give everyone a list of “tame” tricks they’re allowed to dish out.
 Everyone must have a surprise treat station on their desk, too.
-It’ll get colleagues walking around and mingling throughout the day.
+It will get colleagues walking around and mingling throughout the day.

 12. Arrange philanthropic activities

 The importance of a holiday is about giving to someone that needs your help.
 You can arrange to go to a children’s hospital dressed in costumes offering treats, face-painting and other fun activities.
-You can also have employees volunteer to work by visiting an animal shelter or a soup kitchen for the day.
-To get inspired, here are the most philanthropic companies in the world.

 13. Host a bake sale

 In every office, there’s bound to be someone who bakes just as well as Mary Berry.
-Host a bake sale and give all the donations to chosen charities.
+Host a bake sale, and give all the donations to chosen charities.
 A little does go a long way!

 14. Play themed music